 Most systems burn out because they were never designed to rest.
 This one was.
 The methodology embraces dormancy, decay, and composting as essential phases, the rest and transformation that allow deep trust, renewal, and growth that no campaign calendar was ever designed to produce.
 What looks like an ending is preparation for what grows next.

 It underlies Marketing Triage™, Purpose-Ecosystem™ Design, and the R.E.A.C.T.™ model.
 It treats commitment as something earned through empowerment rather than extracted through manipulation.
 And it is the structural reason some systems outlast the engagements that created them by decades.
-The methodology is the foundation of Dave’s international speaking practice and the engine behind every Do Better Marketing engagement.

 The people you need to reach are not consumers moving through a funnel.
 They are partners, heroes, and advocates waiting for something worthy.
 Marketing as usual commodifies them, and they feel it.
 A funnel is designed to move the largest possible number of people through a sequence of steps toward a predetermined action.
 It views the person as a unit of conversion and measures success by how many units complete the sequence.
 It was designed for consumer marketing, where volume and efficiency are the primary variables.
 A Purpose-Ecosystem™ begins by understanding who those people are, what they need to feel before they will act, and what questions they are asking themselves before they can say yes.
 It then builds the conditions, the touchpoints, the language, the physical and digital experiences, that answer those questions and empower people to choose to walk alongside the organization on their own terms.
 The funnel extracts.
 The Purpose-Ecosystem™ sustains.
 A funnel requires ongoing budget to keep producing results.
 A Purpose-Ecosystem™ is designed so that both sides benefit enough that the system continues without requiring someone to keep it lit.
 What if the budget you allocate for attention could be repurposed to build a bridge to commitment?